 So what's the big deal with bone broth these days?
 The answer has to do with gelatin and collagen... here's the scoop.

 Raw collagen is the primary protein that makes up most of the connective tissues in the body, like ligaments, tendons, muscles, joints, skin, and bones.
 When you cook collagen, say when you simmer bones to make broth, you are turning the collagen from the bones into gelatin.
 Gelatin is the reason a good broth will gel to a solid when it cools.
 Gelatin can be even further broken down into finer protein particles called collagen hydrolysate, also known as hydrolyzed collagen or collagen peptides.
-Both gelatin and hydrolysated collagen have the same amino acid profile and protein content to benefit from, but come in different structures with different application benefits.
-Some people feel that collagen hydolysate is easier to digest because of it's smaller protein particle make up.
-However, it will not gel like gelatin so it doesn't have the same cooking applications.
+Both gelatin and hydrolysated collagen have the same amino acid profile and protein content to benefit from but come in different structures with different application benefits.
+Some people feel that collagen hydrolysate is easier to digest because of its smaller protein particle makeup.
+However, it will not "gel" like gelatin so it doesn't have the same cooking applications.
 Another difference is that collagen hydrolysate will dissolve in cold or hot liquids, unlike gelatin that will only dissolve in hot liquid.
-You can add collagen hydrolysate to pretty much anything as a way to consume, where gelatin has a bit more specific applications due to the gel like texture it creates.
-Some people find the texture of gelatin undesirable when added to their smoothies or tea for instance, but for making pudding, gummy candy, sauces, soups, or home made jello type desserts, it's gelicious!
+You can add collagen hydrolysate to pretty much anything as a way to consume, where gelatin has slightly more specific applications due to the gel-like texture it creates.
+Some people find the texture of gelatin undesirable when added to their smoothies or tea for instance, but for making pudding, gummy candy, sauces, soups, or homemade jellies and jams it's gelicious!

 Why would someone want to incorporate gelatin or collagen in their diet?